 You will also need to issue proper invoices for goods or services provided.
 You can use this free template invoice to help you create one of your own.
 Something else you’ll need to think about, especially if you enter into a long-term working relationship with a client, is a contract to protect yourself.
 This can cover things such as what exactly you are agreeing to provide, timelines, payment rates, terms for late payments and termination clauses.
 You don’t need to use contracts as a freelancer in Belgium but it might make sense to give both parties assurance.
 If you’re unsure about this, seek legal help or have a look at the various online help guides such as this one which includes a free downloadable contract template.

 For more information on accounting and financial regulations in Belgium, see the FPS website.
 Details of business accounting software available in Belgium to help with financial administration can be found here.
 You can also use the Accountable application for bookkeeping and accounting on your smartphone.
 If you really don’t want the hassle of dealing with the paperwork that comes with freelancing, you can pay a payrolling company to take care of all of your business administration.

 Banking for freelancers in Belgium

-Although not a legal requirement, it’s a very good idea to have a separate business bank account when freelancing in Belgium.
-This will make it much easier to keep personal and professional finances separate.
+Although not a legal requirement, you should keep a separate business bank account when freelancing in Belgium.
+This makes it much easier to keep personal and professional finances separate.
 Belgian banks that offer suitable accounts for freelancers and self-employed entrepreneurs include:

 Taxation for freelancers in Belgium